Updated: 19 April 2022

 New Zealand’s adventure capital is also New Zealand’s ski capital.
 With two ski fields within easy driving distance and another two just a short hop over in Wanaka, it’s easy to see why so many people flock to Queenstown every year for some of the best skiing in the Southern Hemisphere.

 This year more than ever, we are recommending that you dig out your winter warmers and get planning a trip to Queenstown.
-In the aftermath of the COVID-19 pandemic, Queenstown needs you more than ever!
-We are one of the few countries in the world right now where domestic travel is full open and we can truly enjoy a proper winter ski season.
-Bars and restaurants need your support so let’s try and create the best ever atmosphere in Queenstown this winter and back your backyard.
+As we open up our borders once more to visitors from Australia, and later in the year, from the rest of the world, Queenstown needs you more than ever!
+Like many places in New Zealand, Queenstown has been hit hard and bars and restaurants need your support so let’s try and create the best ever atmosphere in Queenstown this winter and back your backyard.

 Ski Season Dates – Queenstown and Wanaka